Molly Mitchell-Hardt Field MA, LMFT

 I finished my college education at USC, more purposeful at first and increasingly more lost.
 Again, I struggled to find a sense of belonging, feeling more and more isolated from my peers.
 I spent my senior year learning swahili and preparing to travel to Tanzania to live and serve in a small village with no electricity or running water.
 I often hesitate to speak of the time I spent in the nonprofit world, because I am aware of the immense privilege and white saviorism perpetuated by a lot of this work.
 Despite this, these experiences on the ground were deep and personal, face to face, sharing food, stories, laughter and time.

-The times in my life that I have experienced the greatest shifts perspective have been when I have stepped away from the rushing river of American life, unplugged, and planted my feet amidst people and places that are still connected to the Earth.
-It was hard to come back to my life as a college student and not see the problematic aspects of our cultural values and behaviors.
+The times in my life that I have experienced the greatest shifts in perspective have been when I have stepped away from the rushing river of American life, unplugged, and planted my feet amidst people and places that were still connected to the slow rhythm of the Earth.
+It was hard to come back to my life as a college student in the intensity of downtown Los Angeles and not see the problematic aspects of our cultural values and behaviors.

 I felt even more isolated when I came back to finish school.
-I felt like I had lived many lives and had a harder time connecting with my peers.
-Living a double life had become a management strategy, one where I tried to conform and fit in, and another where I would seek for deeper meaning.
+I felt like I had lived many lives and had an even harder time connecting with my peers.
+Living a double life had become a management strategy, one where I tried to conform and fit in, and another where I was seeking for meaning and connection to something greater.
 When I was not busy trying to be a “normal” college student I was driving to yoga classes across town.
 It was in those classes that I finally fit, but not with any group, for the first time within myself.
 That shift was another seed planted at the right time.
 I knew that I wanted to become a yoga teacher as a means to align my life’s work with spiritual seeking.
 However, I did not dare speak it out loud until many years later.

-There were a few lost years after graduation I spent paralyzed by a search for meaning and purpose, I finally decided to pursue becoming a yoga teacher.
-In a complete leap of faith, I traveled to India for training.
+There were a few lost years after graduation I spent paralyzed by my search for meaning and purpose, I finally decided to pursue becoming a yoga teacher.
+In a complete leap of faith, I traveled to India for training and a subsequent harrowing journey through the country on a pilgrimage to Kumbh Mela.
 I sold my things and gave up my apartment and when I returned I felt as though I was beginning my life again from scratch, determined to live in alignment with my purpose no matter what.
 I lived on the living room floor of the apartment I left behind and built my career as a yoga teacher from nothing, scraping money together to pay for gas and food.

 I spent ten years learning, teaching yoga and determined to live a yogic way of life.
 This meant inner study and outer congruence.
 What I have come to realize is that my yoga practice, while a helpful ally, became another, more sophisticated management strategy, that did not get me closer to the wellspring at my center.
 I spent a long time within the spiritual community and was tiring of what I could later identify as spiritual bypass and spiritual materialism.